Improving DISTINCT Query Performance Up to 8,000x on PostgreSQL

 In our tests, Skip Scan is also consistently faster—by 80x or more—in our 4,000 device benchmarks.
 (This level of cardinality is typical for many users of Timescale.)

 Before we share the full results, here is how our benchmark was set up.

 To perform our benchmarks, we installed Timescale on a DigitalOcean Droplet using the following specifications.
 PostgreSQL and Timescale were installed from packages, and we applied the recommended tuning from

 - 8 Intel vCPUs

 - 16 GB of RAM

 - Postgres 12.6

-- TimescaleDB 2.2 (First release with Skip Scan.
+- TimescaleDB 2.2 (The first release with Skip Scan.
 TimescaleDB 2.2.1 primarily adds distributed hypertable support and some bug fixes.)

-To demonstrate the performance impact of Skip Scan on varying degrees of cardinality, we benchmarked 3 separate datasets of varying size.
-To generate our datasets, we used the 'cpu-only' use case in the Time Series Benchmark Suite (TSBS), which creates 10 metrics, every 10 seconds, for each device (identified by the
+To demonstrate the performance impact of Skip Scan on varying degrees of cardinality, we benchmarked three separate datasets of varying sizes.
+To generate our datasets, we used the 'cpu-only' use case in the Time Series Benchmark Suite (TSBS), which creates 10 metrics every 10 seconds for each device (identified by the

 tag_id in our benchmark queries).